GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Study Design

 \rev{Regarding C1 fields, our coding activity involved labeling the primary studies with the relevant set of GDPR principles listed in Art.~5 (C1.1), the set of concepts from our reference model (C1.2), and any other GDPR-relevant concern not captured by the first two fields (C1.3).
 The motivation for including C1.3 is to make our findings more informative to the research community.
 A single primary study can obviously contain mentions of multiple concepts, principles, other concerns, or a combination thereof.
 The remaining fields capture information that are not strictly dependent on GDPR principles or concepts.}

-\rev{The coding was primarily performed by the first author.
-To ensure the reliability of the resulting labels, the second and third authors independently validated two disjoint subsets, each covering 10\% primary studies.
-We then measured the agreement between the concepts identified by the first author and those identified by the second and third authors using the Krippendorff's alpha coefficient~\cite{krippendorff1970}.
-We obtained an agreement value of 0.94, indicating \textit{high agreement} among the coders.}
+The coding was primarily performed by the first author. \revv{To increase confidence in the study-selection and data-extraction processes, two authors independently validated two disjoint subsets covering 10\% of the primary studies each (20\% in total).
+The objective of this validation was to assess consistency in the application of the selection and extraction criteria rather than to obtain a statistically representative sample.
+Any disagreements were discussed among the authors and resolved through consensus.} We then measured the agreement between the concepts identified by the first author and those identified by the second and third authors using the Krippendorff's alpha coefficient~\cite{krippendorff1970}.
+We obtained an agreement value of 0.94, indicating \textit{high agreement} among the coders.

 Our data extraction process involved two steps, described below.